readysetcloud/social-media-scheduler/README.md

 ```

 You can use this to confirm successful scheduling.
 If you did not include a reference number, a generated one will be used.

+### Scheduling

+You have the option to provide a `scheduledDate` property in your initiating event.
+If provided, it will be used and scheduled at the requested time.
+However if not provided, an automatic scheduler using [Amazon Bedrock](https://aws.amazon.com/bedrock/) will be used.

+**Automatic Scheduling**

+By default, the automatic scheduler uses the following rules:
+* No posting on weekends
+* At most one post per day
+* The earliest the post can be scheduled is tomorrow
+* Time of day is optimized for a technical audience primarily in the United States
+* If multiple posts are scheduled for the same campaign, the date will be at least 5 days from the latest one

+You can change any of these rules by updating the code in the [calculate scheduled time](./functions/calculate-scheduled-time/index.js) Lambda function.

+*Note - You must have the [Anthropic models enabled](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) in your AWS account for this to work.*

 ### Sending the post